Genetic glitch can predict response to new class of cancer drugs

 When she started treatment with Keytruda, her cancer had spread to her liver, making it inoperable.
 She has now been on the therapy for 13 months.

-"There is no tumor.
+"There is no tumour.
 I don't have to have surgery.
 It's phenomenal."

-(This story has been refiled to make clear in the fourth paragraph, that the paper will be published on Saturday in the New England Journal of Medicine)

 (Reporting by Julie Steenhuysen.; Editing by Michele Gershberg and James Dalgleish)